-Even though some of the debt was backed by Assured Guaranty Ltd. (AGO), parts were priced at higher interest rates than similarly rated debt.
+Even though some of the debt was backed by Assured Guaranty Ltd. (AGO:US), parts were priced at higher interest rates than similarly rated debt.
 The $50 million insured portion maturing in 27 years offered a yield of 5 percent, even though generic 30-year bonds with three years longer to mature were priced at about 4.28 percent, or 0.72 percentage point lower.
 One month later, the yields on the generic bonds had fallen to 4.18 percent.
 At the same time, yields on AAA munis fell from 3.54 percent on June 18 to 3.35 percent on July 18.

 Part of the bonds refinanced were so-called auction-rate securities, a long-term debt with interest rates that reset at weekly or monthly intervals.
 The issuer accepted tenders for about $51 million of about $70 million of the securities, paying 90 cents on the dollar, according to related bond documents.

 Before the buyback, the bonds traded from 61.3 cents to 71.7 cents on the dollar, according to trade data compiled by Bloomberg.
 In a tender offer, investors tell the issuer what prices they’re willing to take to sell back their securities.

 The auction-rate debt had been converted in January from traditional fixed-rate bonds with a 4.33 percent yield, according to data compiled by Bloomberg.
 After the conversion, the auctions failed as no buyers stepped forward, while the securities reset to yield less than 1 percent, under terms of the transactions.